 Staff training is important in the effectiveness of providing services when a customer discloses their disability and may need accommodations to address their individual needs.
 Training is provided in order for staff to be knowledgeable of the assistive technology and other resources needed for individuals with disabilities to be successfully employed.
-Strong partnerships have been established with the Division of Vocational Rehabilitation, Next Step for Life (Jefferson County) and Missouri Goodwill Industries (Franklin County).
-These agencies continue to be a resource for job center customers with disabilities and are available for assistance for improved workforce services.
+Strong partnerships have been established with the Division of Vocational Rehabilitation, Rehabilitation Services for the Blind, Next Step for Life (Jefferson County) and Missouri Goodwill Industries (Franklin County).
+These agencies continue to be a resource for job center customers with disabilities to provide adequate preparation and reasonable accommodation to enable individuals to achieve their maximum potential in the home, community, educational settings and in employment.
+Vocational Rehabilitation, Independent Living Rehabilitation, Older Blind Services and Transition Services are available to assist in providing all individuals with disabilities the opportunity for improved workforce services.